ahron1/airbyte_docs/drafts/statistical_analysis_postgres_1.md

 ### Data Preprocessing

 For most analytical exercises, the original data needs to be modified to make it more amenable to analysis.
 In the `cancer_data` table, the column `geography` contains string values of the form *county, state*.
 There is no column for individual states.
 Writing SQL queries based on a portion of a string value is not the right approach.
-It is easier to have dedicated columns with the county and state values.
+It is easier to have dedicated columns for county and state names.

 Add two new columns, `county` and `state`, to the table `cancer_data`: